Tianshou: a Highly Modularized Deep Reinforcement Learning Library: Introduction

-Most of the present libraries are academically successful, but are not convenient enough for fast prototyping in practice. \emph{OpenAI Baselines} pioneered the open source of classical DRL algorithms, but recently lacks documentation and active maintenance. \emph{RLlib} has put many efforts on the support of distributed training, but as a price, has a complex structure and a slightly redundant code-base. \emph{ChainerRL} supports quite a number of DRL algorithms and techniques, yet it relies on a deep learning framework that is less popular.
-Moreover, many libraries do not have adequate unit tests, code comments, or type hints, and there is still room for improvement in terms of flexibility and modularity.
+Though most DRL libraries are comprehensive, many researchers still tend to use their own DRL code base for fast prototyping in practice.
+The reasons behind this are various.
+Some libraries may choose to highly encapsulate the supported algorithms, leaving out several options to be tweaked.
+This assists algorithms' application, but harms the flexibility because it is impossible to provide exhaustive options.
+The usability is also a concern.
+Several libraries prioritize supporting highly distributed training, but bring complex code structure and difficulties in debugging.
+However, parallelized data sampling is still needed in research because of the typically unbalanced numbers of CPUs and GPUs in a server.
+Another reason might be that many libraries are only comprehensive for a certain type of algorithms (e.g., only support online or offline algorithms) to keep a unified API.

-To address these issues, we present Tianshou, a highly modularized python library for deep reinforcement learning based on PyTorch.
-Tianshou distinguishes itself from existing DRL libraries by highlighting the following characteristics: \begin{itemize} \item \textbf{Highly modularized} Tianshou aims to provide building blocks rather than training scripts.
-It will focus on designing flexible structures that can be easily customized (Figure \ref{fig:overview}).
-In Tianshou, users only need to change a few variables to apply the frequently used techniques in DRL (e.g., parallel data sampling) or switch to a new algorithm.
+To address these issues, we present Tianshou, a highly modularized Python library for deep reinforcement learning based on PyTorch.
+Tianshou has the following characteristics: \begin{itemize} \item \textbf{Highly modularized.} Tianshou aims to provide building blocks rather than training scripts.
+It can be easily used for fast prototyping because the shared infrastructure commonly used in DRL is factored out (Figure \ref{fig:overview}).
+Users only need to change a few variables to apply techniques commonly used in DRL (e.g., parallel data sampling).

-\item \textbf{Reliable} Tianshou has a code coverage of 95\%.
-Every commit to Tianshou will go through unit tests for multiple platforms.
-We have also released a systematic benchmark of Gym's MuJoCo environment \citep{brockman2016openai, todorov2012mujoco}.
-Tianshou has produced comparable or even better results than the state-of-the-art benchmarks for most algorithms by incorporating a comprehensive set of DRL techniques.
+\item \textbf{Reliable.} Tianshou has a code coverage of 94\%.
+Every commit to Tianshou will go through unit tests on multiple platforms.
+We have also released a systematic benchmark of Gym's MuJoCo environment\footnote{\url{https://tianshou.readthedocs.io/en/master/tutorials/benchmark.html}} \citep{todorov2012mujoco, brockman2016openai}.
+In this benchmark, Tianshou incorporates a comprehensive set of DRL techniques for 8 benchmarked algorithms and scores 15\% higher on average in terms of median performance compared with reference implementations.